 HMRC's vision to digitalise the UK tax system is well underway.
 The transformation will start with Making Tax Digital (MTD) for VAT for businesses with taxable turnover above the VAT threshold.

 Page last updated

 The essential elements of MTD are:

 - Businesses and organisations (which includes those with income from property) are required to maintain digital accounting records.
 Maintaining paper records will cease to meet the legal requirements in tax legislation

 - Businesses and organisations will be required to use a functional compatible software product to submit their returns to HMRC.
 The software uses HMRC’s API (Application Program Interfaces) platform to submit information to HMRC.
 The current HMRC online tax return services will be withdrawn for those within the scope of the MTD rules.

 Timeline for MTD

-From April 2019: Impacts VAT reporting by all VAT registered businesses and organisations (including sole traders, partnerships, limited companies, non-UK businesses registered for UK VAT, trusts and charities) with turnover above the VAT threshold.
+- From April 2019: Impacts VAT reporting by VAT registered businesses and organisations (including sole traders, partnerships, limited companies, non-UK businesses registered for UK VAT, trusts and charities) with turnover above the VAT threshold.
 HMRC has announced a 6 month deferral to the start date for some more complex businesses.